happenslol/tree-sitter-typespec/README.md

 # tree-sitter-typespec

-This is a work-in-progress grammar for [typespec](https://typespec.io/).
+This is a grammar for [typespec](https://typespec.io/), including highlights and indents.

 The [official TypeSpec grammer](https://github.com/microsoft/typespec/blob/main/packages/spec/src/spec.emu.html) was used to derive this tree-sitter grammar.
+The grammar follows the spec closely, but omits projections as per the advice of the project maintainers.